crystal-china/crystal_build_scripts/README.md

 └── x86_64-monterey
 ```

-3. Add `PROJECT_ROOT/bin` into system $PATH, then you can run `sb` script for cross build a Crystal program.
+3. Add `PROJECT_ROOT/bin` into system $PATH, then you can run `sb` script for cross build a Crystal program, you can always use `sb ...` as an alternative of `shards build ...`

 4. Entering the Crystal project you want to execute the build on, I use following command for built an AMD64 static binary which can copy into and running it on any linux host.